Stock Picking is Time Consuming and Destined for Underperformance

 4. Nobel Prize Winners and Financial Luminaries Support Index Fund Investing

 Some of the top investing minds in the world recommend investing in index funds.
 Warren Buffett recently instructed his heirs to invest in index funds.
+And in the recent 2020 annual meeting both Warren Buffett and his partner, Charlie Munger professed their belief that index fund investing is best for most investors.

 “My money, I should add, is where my mouth is: What I advise here is essentially identical to certain instructions I’ve laid out in my will.
 One bequest provides that cash will be delivered to a trustee for my wife’s benefit.
 (I have to use cash for individual bequests, because all of my Berkshire shares will be fully distributed to certain philanthropic organizations over the ten years following the closing of my estate.)
 My advice to the trustee could not be more simple: Put 10% of the cash in short-term government bonds and 90% in a very low-cost S&P 500 index fund.
 (I suggest Vanguard’s.)
 I believe the trust’s long-term results from this policy will be superior to those attained by most investors – whether pension funds, institutions or individuals – who employ high-fee managers.”~Warren Buffett in Berkskshire Hathaway 2013 Annual Report